 One dark and stormy evening I received an email from Brian, the digital media coordinator, at Yongsan International School.
 (Okay it wasn’t dark and stormy, but I did get an email) He had found the architectural photos I did for IFC Mall in his relentless search for interior photographers.
 (Maybe not relentless because I’m usually first up for “Seoul architecture photographer” on google) YISS was looking to capture fresh interior shots for their new website set to launch in March.
 (I’ll stop with parentheses now)

 I put together my bid for the project and it turns out the team at the YISS round table liked what they saw.
 I met Brian the following week and he gave me the grand tour.
-YISS is perched on Namsan Mountain, looking south onto the city of Seoul.
+YISS is perched on Namsan Mountain, facing south in city of Seoul.
 Let me tell you, the institute is WAY bigger than it looks from the outside.
-My tour went on and on from a rooftop track and football field down through multiple gyms, libraries, and my favourite area, the swimming pool!
+The extensive tour went from rooftop track and football field down to multiple gyms, libraries, and my favorite area, the swimming pool!
 It came as no surprise that my mission was to showcase these great school facilities in all their glory.

 After our meeting it was very clear, we had A LOT to cover.
 Our goal was to get it all done in two shoot days.
 Luckily, I love making plans: